CuBoulder/atlas/README.md

 See [Express_local](https://github.com/CuBoulder/express_local) for setting up a local development environment.

+On servers, you will need to create the backups directory

 ### Configuration

 Configuration is split between various files `config_*.py`.
 You need to create `config_local.py` and `config_servers.py` files.